Shan-Reddy/SGX3-Faculty-Hackathon-2023/README.md

-# SCX3
-Faculty Hackathon 2023
+# SCX3 Faculty Hackathon 2023

-Www.google.com
+Shan Reddy will adapt SGX3 High-Performance Computing (HPC) tools for use in his cybersecurity courses.